 Growing, plants and food.

 Resources are used effectively to support the teaching and learning of Science at Pope Paul School.
 Recent Science INSETs have included outdoor learning, child-led enquiry and support from the HfL Advisor supporting PSQM.
 The Subject leader attends cluster meetings to learn about changes and updates in the Science Curriculum.
 We have good links with the Dame Alice Owen Science Department.
 Pope Paul achieved the PSQM Silver Award 2017 with their good teaching and links with other schools/people in our community.
 Science is monitored regularly.
-Our PSQM renewal process will begin in Autumn 2020.
+Our PSQM renewal process begun in Autumn 2020 and in September 2021 we were delighted to be awarded the PSQM Gilt Award.

 Scientific skills are identified in science books and pupils refer to the skills they cover in each lesson.
 At the end of each topic teachers assess children using the HfL criteria.

 Rich learning opportunities such as school trips enhance learning and build cultural capital.
 In 2019, Years 1, 2 and 5 went to London Zoo and attended workshops linked to their Science topics.
 This trip also supported our whole school writing project on Joan Proctor, The Reptile Doctor.

 Pupils leave Pope Paul with a strong foundation of scientific knowledge and skills ready for their next stage of learning.
 The children are confident with the five different types of enquiry; observing, identifying and classifying, pattern seeking, research and fair testing to enable them to thrive in their science education.
 Children know how they can care for their world and how their actions can make an impact on the future.